githubnext/copilot-workspace-user-manual/overview.md

 <img src="images/current-spec.png" width=600 alt="Current specification">

-*The current specification answers question in the topic based on the current state*
+*The current specification answers the question in the topic based on the current state*

 And if Copilot Workspace gets anything wrong, then the developer can easily edit/delete steps from the current spec, or even choose to regenerate an entirely new spec (“try again”).
 But in practice, we find that these tend to be pretty good on the first try.